eclaircp/cp-articles/dp/theory/partition-dp.md

 Let the given array be arr[], then the dimensions of the i<sup>th</sup> matrix is arr[i-1] x arr[i], where i>=1.
 <br><br>
 We'll define a function f(i, j), which will return the minimum number of operations required to for the matrices i to j.
-This can be divided into sub-problems f(i, k) and f(k+1, j), where i<=k<j and the base case being i=j, whenin we return 0, as no operation is required for a sigle matrix.
+This can be divided into sub-problems f(i, k) and f(k+1, j), where i<=k<j and the base case being i=j, wherein we return 0, as no operation is required for a sigle matrix.
 The new matrices formed after diving i.....j into i...k and k+1....j will have dimensions arr[i-1] x arr[k] and arr[k] x arr[j].
 The number of operations required to multiply these two newly formed matrices is arr[i-1] x arr[k] x arr[j].
 <br><br>
 DP State: dp[i][j] = minimum number of operations required for the matrices i.....j